-The Spring concert of the Forest Hills Choral Club will he given at the Masonic Temple on Friday evening, April 20.
+The Spring concert of the Forest Hills Choral Club will be given at the Masonic Temple on Friday evening, April 20.
 This concert will mark the close of the second year under Bruno Huhn, the able conductor.
 The assisting artists on this program will be announced in the next BULLETIN.

-Mrs. Charles H. Scammell, president, is compiling a beautiful convenir program for this acception and will be glid to tiful souvenir program for this occasion and will be glad to receive a few more advertisements to be placed in it.
+Mrs. Charles H. Scammell, president, is compiling a beautiful souvenir program for this occasion and will be glad to receive a few more advertisements to be placed in it.
 By taking advertising space in the program, substantial appreciation is shown towards this organization.